 You’d be hard-pressed to find a nonprofit that works harder and impacts a wider range of environmental factors than MountainTrue.
 Their mission encompasses championing resilient forests, clean waters and healthy communities across 26 counties in the Southern Blue Ridge Mountains of Western North Carolina and North Georgia.

-MountainTrue was formed in 2015 when three Western North Carolina-based nonprofits merged and joined forces.
-It has since grown to include 10 Clean Waters programs, 3 Resilient Forests programs (including a non-invasive plant sale going on now through November 14th), 4 Healthy Communities programs, a Green Energy program, the faith-based Creation Care Alliance of WNC and a Racial Justice and Equity initiative.
+Formed in 2015 when 3 Western North Carolina-based nonprofits merged and joined forces, MountainTrue has since grown to include 10 Clean Waters programs, 3 Resilient Forests programs, 4 programs geared toward Healthy Communities, a Green Energy program, and the faith-based Creation Care Alliance of WNC.

 That’s a lot of environmental advocacy!
 For our nonprofit spotlight on MountainTrue, we’re going to hyper-narrow our focus to their Swim Guide Bacteria Monitoring program, which runs yearly from Memorial Day through Labor Day weekends.